dickymuhr/belajar-elasticsearch/readme.md

 ```

 ## Embedded Document
 We store data in JSON format, using either the reference or embedded approach.
+Embedded document is where a document's field has nested document.
 Elasticsearch automatically converts the JSON document structure into a Lucene document, formatted as a `Map<String, List<T>>`.
 Below is the example of Embedded Document.

 <table>
 <tr>